State Of The Art Dental Implants

 Most people about to undergo dental implant surgery want to know how long it will take to recover.
-Recovery time can be estimated by the amount of teeth being replaced, if there is going to be bone grafting, jaw bone health, and each persons individual healing time.
+Recovery time can be estimated by the number of teeth being replaced if there is going to be bone grafting, jaw bone health, and each person’s individual healing time.
 Most patients are back to their daily lives within 24 to 48 hours.

-The Dentist will usually suggest rest, soft foods, and to brush softly for at least 6 days.
+The Dentist will usually suggest rest, soft foods, and brushing softly for at least 6 days.
 It’s also important to avoid hot food or drinks right after the procedure due to sedation levels preventing you from sensing the heat.
-Pain medication may also be precribed depending on the severity of the surgery.
+Pain medication may also be prescribed depending on the severity of the surgery.
 Our goal is to achieve a beautiful smile while simultaneously keeping you as comfortable as possible throughout the process.

-At The Dentist, we want build healthy, long lasting relationships with patients and families in El Paso, TX, and the surrounding areas.
+At The Dentist, we want to build healthy, long-lasting relationships with patients and families in El Paso, TX, and the surrounding areas.
 We are here to answer all of your questions and address any concerns you may have.

 Schedule a Dental Implant Consultation!